SFOE-prometheon/github-terraform-workflows/README.md

 ## Vulnerability Scanning

-The workflow uses Amazon Inspector to scan artifacts or repositories with the following default thresholds:
+The workflow uses [Amazon Inspector via the aws-actions/vulnerability-scan-github-action-for-amazon-inspector action](https://github.com/aws-actions/vulnerability-scan-github-action-for-amazon-inspector) to scan artifacts or repositories with the following default thresholds:

 | Severity | Threshold | Behavior |
 |----------|-----------|----------|